zouan616/Airsim-ROS/Documentation/Example-mission/scanning.md

 A typical area would be "10 30 5 10".

 Once you give the command, the trajectory will be generated and shown in RVIZ; the drone will follow the trajecotry to fly.

+## Ending
+If you do not end all the things in sequence, airsim may crash.
+To finish everything cleanly,
+1. Stop the simulation in Unreal

+2. Stop each terminal by ctrl-c